 During academic breaks, Public Safety offers its Vacant House Watch program to students residing in the near off-campus neighborhood.
 Through the program, students can register their residences with Public Safety prior to leaving campus for the winter break.
 During the break, Public Safety officers monitor vacant residences during their routine patrols of the neighborhood.
 The information provided to Public Safety remains strictly confidential.

-Students can fill out and print our online Vacant House Watch form and return completed forms to the Public Safety office, located in the 16th Street Parking Structure prior to leaving their campus residence.
+Students can fill out the Vacant House Watch form online prior to leaving their campus residence.

 Students concerned about leaving their vehicles unattended can obtain free on-campus parking during the winter break.
 Student can register vehicles and obtain a parking pass with Parking Services after their last final exam.
 Additional information can be obtained from Parking Services at 288-6911.

 "We've experienced a great amount of success with this program over the years," said Ruth Peterson, preventive services lieutenant.
 "Providing simple home security suggestions to residents, along with utilizing patrolling officers to monitor the off-campus residential area has proven successful in keeping the neighborhood secure during the time so many students are away from campus enjoying time off with family and friends."

 Bicycles have traditionally served as the preferred mode of transportation on campus.
 For bicycle owners, the key to security is an effective lock.
 Quality locks, which come in a variety of styles, are affordable when compared to the investment they protect.
 Public Safety warns against the use of basic cable and chain locks, as they can be cut without much effort.
 U-locks, if used properly, provide a higher level of security above cable and chain locks.
 U-locks are available at the Parking Services office and the Department of Public Safety office for $25.